Comfort Centre (Warming/Cooling Centre) - Neighbors helping Neighbors

 - Accessibility for all

 How do I know if a comfort centre is open in my area?

-- Annapolis REMO webpage via County of Annapolis
+- REMO Annapolis webpage via County of Annapolis website

 - EMO Nova Scotia will share

 - Canadian Red Cross - If you have been affected by a personal disaster and require assistance, contact the Red Cross: 1-800-222-9597

 - Contact your local hall - check in with your local fire hall and/or community hall to see if they operate as a comfort centre in the time of community emergency or disasters.

 Click here for a list of Annapolis County Community Halls